On the coupling of Galilean-invariant field theories to curved spacetime: A detailed comparison with Brauner, et al

 \subsection{Riemannian geometry from cosets}

 Following~\cite{Brauner:2014jaa}, we will now use this formalism to reconstruct (pseudo-)Riemannian geometry.
-We will start with $G$ being the Poincar\'e group $Poincare (d)$ and $H$ the Lorentz subgroup $SO(d-1,1)$.
-Before presenting the analysis, let us recall why this is guaranteed to work.
-In terms of a vielbein, the tangent space to a point in $\M$ is isomorphic to $\mathbb{R}^{d}$ equipped with the Minkowski metric $\eta_{AB}$.
-Of course $\mathbb{R}^{d}$ equipped with $\eta_{AB}$ can be represented as the coset $Poincare(d)/SO(d-1,1)=G/H$, where $\eta_{AB}$ is inherited from the invariant tensor $\eta_{AB}$ of the Poincar\'e group.
-So there is a natural $Poincare(d)$ action on $T\M$.
+We will start with $G=SO (d-1,1)$, the Poincar\'e group and $H$ its Lorentz subgroup $SO(d-1,1)$.
+This is guaranteed to work.
+The tangent space to a point in $\M$ is isomorphic to $\mathbb{R}^{d}$ and in an orthonormal frame the metric is just the Minkowski metric $\eta_{AB}$.
+Of course $\mathbb{R}^{d}$ equipped with $\eta_{AB}$ can be represented as the coset $ISO(d-1,1)/SO(d-1,1)$, where $\eta_{AB}$ is inherited from the invariant tensor $\eta_{AB}$ of the Poincar\'e group.
+So there is a natural $ISO(d-1,1)$ action on $F\M$.

-With that disclaimer out of the way, we continue with the Poincar\'e algebra.
+We continue with the Poincar\'e algebra.
 It is generated by rotations $R^A{}_B$ and momenta $P_A$, and we use $\eta_{AB}$ to raise and lower indices.
 The algebra is defined through

 Elements of $G/H\approx \mathbb{R}^d$ can be represented as \beq U = \exp \left( i y^A P_A\right)\,. \eeq Unlike in the usual setting, the $y^A$ will \emph{not} be dynamical fields.
 They will instead serve as a means to building a vielbein.